Selected Prose

 - A short op-ed addressing an aspect of the wall controversy.

-More pieces can be found via the following links: The American Conservative, National Review, The American Spectator, American Greatness, CapX (Centre for Policy Studies), Church Life (McGrath Institute), Washington Examiner, The Hill, Providence (The Institute on Religion and Democracy), Inside Sources, Economics 21 (The Manhattan Institute for Policy Research), New English Review, Jacobite, Las Vegas Sun, The North American Anglican, Real Clear Books & Culture, Real Clear Defense, Townhall, Real Clear Health, University Bookman, Yellow Hammer News, Mere Orthodoxy, San Diego Business Journal.*
+More pieces can be found via the following links: The American Conservative, National Review, The American Spectator, Splice Today, American Greatness, CapX (Centre for Policy Studies), Church Life (McGrath Institute), The Paddock Review, Washington Examiner, The Hill, Providence (The Institute on Religion and Democracy), Inside Sources, Economics 21 (The Manhattan Institute for Policy Research), New English Review, Jacobite, Las Vegas Sun, The North American Anglican, Real Clear Books & Culture, Real Clear Defense, Townhall, Real Clear Health, University Bookman, Yellow Hammer News, Mere Orthodoxy, San Diego Business Journal.*

-* Note: Some older articles (2015-2018) are not representative of my current views.
+* Note: Some older articles (2015-2018) are not necessarily representative of my current views.